Jasuni69/ms-core-mcp/README.md

 ---

+## 📋 Quick Reference Summary

+**For your colleague to get started:**
+1. Share this entire `ms-fabric-mcp` directory
+2. They should follow [SETUP.md](SETUP.md) for quick setup
+3. Or use [INSTALLATION_CHECKLIST.md](INSTALLATION_CHECKLIST.md) for detailed step-by-step

+**What they need:**
+- Python 3.12+
+- Claude Desktop
+- Azure CLI
+- Access to a Fabric workspace (Contributor role)

+**What they get:**
+Natural language control of Microsoft Fabric through Claude Desktop!

+---

-**Ready to supercharge your Microsoft Fabric development with intelligent PySpark assistance!** 🚀
+**Ready to supercharge your Microsoft Fabric development with intelligent assistance!** 🚀